-In connection with the preparation of our audited financial statements for fiscal year 2005 in anticipation of our initial public offering in August 2005, and solely for the purposes of accounting for employee stock-based compensation, we considered whether the stock options granted during fiscal year 2005 had compensatory elements that should be reflected in our financial statements.
+In connection with the preparation of our audited financial statements for fiscal year 2005 in anticipation of this offering, and solely for the purposes of accounting for employee stock-based compensation, we considered whether the stock options granted during fiscal year 2005 had compensatory elements that should be reflected in our financial statements.
 This review resulted in our determination that the fair value of our common stock as of each of the option grant dates during fiscal year 2005 was likely higher than the \$8.00 per share exercise price established for all such options.
 As a result, we decided to retrospectively estimate the fair value of our common stock as of each option grant date during fiscal year 2005.

-In conducting our retrospective analysis, we considered the valuation methodologies that investment banking firms were discussing with us in connection with our preparations for our initial public offering.
-We also considered the likelihood of our proceeding with our initial public offering and the changes in our business and capital structure during the course of fiscal 2005.
+In conducting our retrospective analysis, we considered the valuation methodologies that investment banking firms were discussing with us in connection with our preparations for this offering.
+We also considered the likelihood of our proceeding with this offering and the changes in our business and capital structure during the course of fiscal 2005.
 Based on such considerations, we determined that the contemporaneous analysis we performed as of April 4, 2004 should be modified as follows in order to more accurately apply the market-multiple approach in arriving at an estimated fair value of our common stock as of each grant date:

-- We broadened the group of comparable public companies against which we benchmarked our valuation; - In benchmarking our financial metrics against the group of comparable public companies, we shifted our focus to valuation multiples of net income rather than valuation multiples of EBITDA; - We gave pro forma effect to the anticipated issuance of common stock in our initial public offering as described in our prospectus with respect to such offering; - We concluded that it was not appropriate to apply an illiquidity discount factor to our valuation; and - We concluded that it was appropriate to apply a discount of between 0% to 15% to the valuation multiples of our group of comparable public companies in order to account for the relative strength of the IPO new issue market as of each grant date.
+- We broadened the group of comparable public companies against which we benchmarked our valuation; - In benchmarking our financial metrics against the group of comparable public companies, we shifted our focus to valuation multiples of net income rather than valuation multiples of EBITDA; - We gave pro forma effect to the anticipated issuance of common stock in this offering and the Pre-Offering Transactions as described in the prospectus; - We concluded that it was not appropriate to apply an illiquidity discount factor to our valuation; and - We concluded that it was appropriate to apply a discount of between 0% to 15% to the valuation multiples of our group of comparable public companies in order to account for the relative strength of the IPO new issue market as of each grant date.